zendframework/zf2-documentation/docs/languages/en/modules/zend.i18n.view.helper.plural.rst

 **Basic Usage**

-The first thing to do is to defining rules.
+The first thing to do is to defining rule.
 You may want to add this in your ``Module.php`` file, for example:

 .. code-block:: php
    :linenos:

    // Get the ViewHelperPlugin Manager from Service manager, so we can fetch the ``Plural``
-   // helper and add the plural rule for the language of the application
+   // helper and add the plural rule for the application's language
    $viewHelperManager = $serviceManager->get('ViewHelperManager');
    $pluralHelper      = $viewHelperManager->get('Plural);